10 • 03 • 2021

-- If you encounter tarballs on San Diego and Orange County beaches, contact our clean up teams at firstname.lastname@example.org.
+- If you encounter tarballs on San Diego and Orange County beaches, please report them using our app.
 Do not handle tarballs as oil contains hazardous chemicals.

 - The state has launched an official volunteer page and sign up form for people who want to participate in cleanup activities.
 Please note that participation in activities may require specific training in dealing with hazardous materials.